|Easton Lodge in the early 20th Century|

 |Daisy, by Ellis Roberts, 1904|

 My personal knowledge of the quiet Essex village of Little Easton, with the gardens of Easton Lodge a short distance to the west, was fragmentary.
 I dropped by on a warm Spring day to visit the Norman church that dominates this picturesque settlement, as I was aware that it contained the tomb of Isabel of Cambridge, Countess of Essex (1409-1484).
-She was the daughter of Richard Earl of Cambridge, who was executed in 1415 for his part in the Southampton Plot (memorably portrayed in Shakespeare's Henry V), and brother of Richard Duke of York, a leading commander in the Wars of the Roses.
+She was the daughter of Richard Earl of Cambridge, who was executed in 1415 for his part in the Southampton Plot (memorably portrayed in Shakespeare's Henry V), and sister of Richard Duke of York, a leading commander in the Wars of the Roses.
 This made her the aunt of Edward IV and Richard III.
 Her tomb was moved here from Beeleigh Abbey in Maldon following the Dissolution of the Monasteries.

 |Little Easton church from the south|